Undergraduate Admission

 Brown University recognizes the academic contributions and valuable perspectives that students from rural and small town high schools add to our community.

 Brown University brings together talented students from every part of the country.
 We feel strongly that where you grow up does not define your potential, and that the different perspectives students bring to Brown are essential to our community.
 As the number of rural and small town students on campus continues to grow, we want to make sure you have the resources needed to learn more about Brown and imagine what your college experience in Rhode Island might look like.
-It doesn’t matter whether anyone else in your high school has attended or even applied to Brown; every student who comes to campus will be exploring new academic opportunities, broadening their horizons and discovering new ways of thinking about the world.
+It doesn’t matter whether anyone else in your high school has attended or even applied to Brown; every student who comes to campus will explore new academic opportunities, broaden their horizons, and discover new ways of thinking about the world.
 We hope these resources will help you get a better sense of all that Brown has to offer.

 STARS College Network

-We are excited to announce Brown’s partnership with the new Small Town and Rural Students (STARS) College Network.
-The STARS Network is a group of 16 universities dedicated to connecting students to resources and programs that will help them discover, apply to, and attend their perfect college match.
+Brown is proud to be a founding member of the Small Town and Rural Students (STARS) College Network.
+The STARS Network is a group of 32 of the nation’s most prominent universities dedicated to connecting students to resources and programs that will help them discover, apply to, and attend their perfect college match.
 No matter where students are, the STARS Network aims to provide them with what they need to succeed.
-With the generous support of Trott Family Philanthropies and our partnerships with the rootEd Alliance, Khan Academy, and Schoolhouse, the STARS Network will offer assistance with the college search and the application process, as well as with academics in the high school setting.
-We have increased college access programming available for students from small towns and rural communities in the form of free on-campus programs, internship opportunities, and additional virtual information sessions.
+With the generous support of Trott Family Philanthropies and our partnerships with the rootEd Alliance, Khan Academy, and Schoolhouse, the STARS Network offers assistance with the college search and the application process, as well as with academics in the high school setting.
+We have increased college access programming available for students from small towns and rural communities in the form of free on-campus programs, internship opportunities, and additional information sessions.

 For more information, a schedule of upcoming events, and opportunities to get in contact with STARS Network counselors, please visit starscollegenetwork.org.